📅 May 2026✍️ Dynamic Business Consultancy⏱️ 8 min read

 All business income and expenses must be kept in digital format.
 Spreadsheets alone are not sufficient unless connected to HMRC-approved bridging software.
 Paper records are no longer acceptable.

 You must use software approved by HMRC capable of submitting quarterly updates directly.
-Xero, QuickBooks, Sage, and FreeAgent are all MTD-compatible when set up correctly.
-The key phrase is *when set up correctly* — software that is not properly configured does not protect you.
+Xero, QuickBooks, Sage, and FreeAgent are all MTD-compatible — when set up correctly.
+Software not properly configured does not protect you.

 Which UK Businesses Are Most at Risk of MTD Non-Compliance?

-In our experience working with UK SMEs across multiple sectors, the businesses most likely to be non-compliant right now are:
+In our experience working with UK SMEs across multiple sectors, these are the businesses most likely to be non-compliant right now:

-– **Construction and trades businesses** — often running basic bookkeeping systems or spreadsheets with no digital link to HMRC
+Often running basic bookkeeping systems or spreadsheets with no digital link to HMRC.

-– **Recruitment agencies** — complex payroll and contractor payment structures creating record-keeping gaps
+Complex payroll and contractor payment structures creating record-keeping gaps.

-– **Restaurants, cafes, and catering businesses** — high transaction volumes, mixed cash and card, often on outdated EPOS systems not linked to accounting software
+High transaction volumes, mixed cash and card, often on outdated EPOS systems not linked to accounting software.

-– **Professional services firms** — billing on multiple systems with no single source of truth
+Billing on multiple systems with no single source of truth.

-– **E-commerce businesses** — multi-platform revenue across Amazon, Shopify, and eBay with no consolidated digital record
+Multi-platform revenue across Amazon, Shopify, and eBay with no consolidated digital record.

 If your business is in any of these categories and you have not had your MTD setup professionally reviewed — the risk of non-compliance is real.